 The Fitbit App

 The app consists of a dashboard of your watch’s feedback, each detail can then be selected to unlock further analysis of your performance.
 The set up is simple and effective; it was easy to navigate my way around the app and automatic syncing made it easy to see how my daily activity was going at the touch of a button.
 Other features include setting up daily goals and adding friends to compare results with, both of which gave me a little extra motivation.

 Battery, Appearance and Comfort

-If you’re committing to wearing an activity tracker it basically glues to your wrist 24/7, so it needs to be something you're happy wearing.
-The Fitbit HR comes in small and large and fits comfortably just above the wrist bone.
-Aesthetically, I opted for a classic black watch, which could easily match every gym outfit, whilst remaining smart enough to keep on in the office.
-For the more adventurous the watch also comes in plum, blue and tangerine.
+If you’re committing to wearing an activity tracker it needs to be comfortable as you will be wearing it 24/7.
+The Fitbit HR comes in small and large sizes and fits comfortably just above the wrist bone.
+Aesthetically, I opted for a classic black watch, which could easily match every gym outfit while remaining smart enough to keep on in the office.
+For the more adventurous among you, the watch also comes in plum, blue, and tangerine.

-This is a good all-rounder and ideal for most fitness users.
-The volume of feedback is good and with prices ranging from £85 - £140 it's good value for money.
-The Fitbit HR’s simplicity makes it an ideal first activity tracker, the only drawback being that the heart rate is not always entirely accurate.
+The Fitbit HR is a good all-round activity tracker and is ideal for most fitness users.
+The volume of feedback from the device is good and with prices ranging from £85 - £140 it's good value for money.
+The Fitbit HR’s simplicity makes it an ideal first activity tracker, the only drawback being that the heart rate reading is not always entirely accurate.

 10 Fitbit Statistics

 If you’re planning on buying a Fitbit, here’s the lowdown on the company you’re buying into: